 ελεγεν (imperfect of λεγω, meaning "say", 5:28) The woman is repeatedly saying to herself -- not once -- that if she touches him, she will be healed.

 "Get up".
 In vss 41 and 42, two words are used to describe the young girl getting up: either εγειρω in vs. 41 or ανεστη in vs. 42.
-Both are words used for resurrection in the New Testament; the reaction, εκστασει (if you sound it out in English, ecstasy!), is that of the women at the tomb in Mark 16.
+Both are words used for resurrection in the New Testament; the reaction of those around, εκστασει (if you sound it out in English, ecstasy!), is that of the women at the tomb in Mark 16.
+Lots of foreshadowing to resurrection here.